-Have you been a guest at a wedding when the first dance took 4 minutes then the bride danced with her dad to a full song and then the groom and his mom danced a song and before you know it 12 minutes have passed?
+Have you been to a wedding when the first dance took 4 minutes?
+And then the bride danced with her dad to a full song, and so did the groom and his mom?
+By the time this was all done, 12 – 15 minutes have passed?
 While sentimental, this can really cut into your wedding day timeline and be a long time for guests to stay attentive.
 So, How long should the first dances be?

-Get ‘er done!
-Have your first dance for 3 to 4 minutes, it’s your day, take your time.
-For the parent dance have one of you start with your parent then your partner can come forward with their parent after a minute and join in.
-After another minute invite the guests to join you and BAM. … dances are done, photos taken and people are on the dance floor in 7 minutes or less.
+Have your first dance for 3 to 4 minutes.
+It’s your day, take your time!
+For the parent dance, have one of you start, then your partner can join with their parent after a minute.
+After one more minute of dancing, we suggest inviting your guests to join you!
+Everyone is on the dance floor in 7 minutes or less!

 All these things help keep you on schedule and keep those special moments.

-I work full time at Maximum Music to help coach you as you build your wedding day plan and the soundtrack that will accompany you.
-I will talk with every couple in the weeks before your wedding we will be in touch to run through from beginning to end and make sure the reception is set up to succeed.
+At Maximum Music, we are here to help coach you as you build your wedding day plan and the soundtrack that will accompany you. in the weeks before your wedding we will be in touch to run through everything from beginning to end and make sure your reception is set up for success!